AzureAD/microsoft-authentication-library-for-js/extensions/docs/msal-node-extensions.md

 - dataProtectionScope specifies the scope fo the data protection - either the current user or the local machine.
 You do not need a key to protect or unprotect the data.
 If you set the scope to CurrentUser, only applications running on your credentials can unprotect the data; howerver, that mean that any application running on your credentials can access the protected data.
 If you set the scope to LocalMachine, any full-trust application on the computer can unprotect, access, and modify the data.
 - optionalEntoropy specifies password or other additional entropy used to encrypt the data.

 The FilePersistenceWithDataProtection use the Win32 CryptProtectData and CryptUnprotectData APIs.
-For more information on the possible dataProtectionScope, or optionalEntropy, reference the documentation for those APIs.
+For more information on dataProtectionScope, or optionalEntropy, reference the documentation for those APIs.

-##### Mac:
+#### Mac:
 ```js
 import { KeychainPersistence } from "@azure/msal-node-extensions";